 19th-20th c.
 Colonialism and Resistance

-- African voices (not just restatement by others of African views) are crucial for understanding this period of history.
+- African voices about African experiences (not just restatement by others of African views) are crucial for understanding this period of history.

-- Colonialism was a new stage in relationships that had been going on for 1,000 years between many of the Africans and Europeans.
+- Colonialism was a new stage in relationships that had been going on for thousands of years between many of the Africans and Europeans.

 - Science played a role in conquest and in colonial rule.
 Mapping, for example, is related to domination of the continent.